bellaliu2023/The-Physics-Grid/software.md

   ![FRAME3DD](/images/frame3dd.webp)

+- [freesteam](https://sourceforge.net/projects/freesteam/) - Open source steam property routines in C. Implements the IAPWS-IF97 steam tables from the International Association for the Properties of Water and Steam.
+Includes two-way property solvers and test suite.
+Can be used from C/C++, Fortran, Python, LabVIEW, Octave and ASCEND.

 - [GNU Ballistics Library](https://sourceforge.net/projects/ballisticslib/) - An optimized C library for numerically solving exterior ballistics problems.
 It supports standard drag models (Drag Functions G1-G8).
 The solution method is the common "3 degree of freedom" analysis found in many commercial programs.

 - [GNU Exterior Ballistics Computer](https://sourceforge.net/projects/balcomp/) - A graphical interface for solving exterior ballistics problems, based on the excellent GNU exterior ballistics library.
 This software generates valid 3-DOF solutions to small arms trajectories, including wind and atmospheric corrections.